pfongkye/cheat-sheets-docs/docs/doc_ops.md

 ```cmd
 docker run -it <DOCKER_IMG> /bin/bash
 ```
-If an entrypoint is defined, use the following command:
+If an entrypoint is defined in `Dockerfile`, use the following command:
 ```cmd
 docker run -it --entrypoint=/bin/bash <DOCKER_IMG>
 ```